carissableker/thresholding/README.md

       -p  --minimumpartitionsize     <value>            minimum size of graph or subgraph after thresholding (default 5) -h  --help                                        print this help and exit

+## To do:

+* Change Chi2 test of GOE to KS test for continuous distributions